Final Mission (1984 film): Reception

 In its contemporary review, Variety called Final Mission "a routine action drama about a war vet out for revenge".
 It noted the heavy First Blood influence and mentioned that "as usual with a Santiago film, technical credits are good.
 Acting is okay, with a guest appearance by John Ericson as a military expert who helps Vince figure out who had the explosives expertise to help the punks blow up his boat."

 VideoHound's Golden Movie Retriever gave Final Mission a one-bone rating (on a scale from zero to four bones) and wrote: "Sounds like First Blood though obviously less grand and glorious."

-Daniel R. Budnik wrote in his review in 80s Action Movies on the Cheap: "Solid storytelling and good action make the film worth a watch" and concluded "The film is good but that ending is fantastic".
-He critized Georges Garvarentz's score "The orchestra rises up high and makes all the action scenes rousing and brilliant, except when they're not.
-The they end up looking overdone, which happens on more than one occasion".
+Daniel R. Budnik wrote in his review in 80s Action Movies on the Cheap: "Solid storytelling and good action make the film worth a watch" and concluded "The film is good, but that ending is fantastic".
+He criticized Georges Garvarentz's score "The orchestra rises up high and makes all the action scenes rousing and brilliant, except when they're not... they end up looking overdone, which happens on more than one occasion".
 He praised the theme song as being "straight from the Foreigner playbook and it's cool."